pke11y/net-auto-sol/data-model/README.md

 - **vrf_reports**: diff reports for existing and intended L3VPN services

 ## Learning
 - **services.yml** data model was cumbersome to traverse.
 Additional loops required to loop between service types.
-A better option might be to capture 'type' as an attribute of VRF.
+A better option might be to capture `type` as an attribute of VRF.
 - Different data model per service type also required more business logic in the templates to determine the service.
 This is unavoidable due to the nature of the shared L3VPN among many customers and a dedicated L3VPN for one customer e.g. shared VPN has the `customer` and 'asn' attributes at `site` level, whereas the dedicated VPN has the `customer` and `asn` attributes at `vrf` level.
 However, a data model should be consistent to reduce the complexity associated with processing.
 - splitting the playbook into multiple plays meant I had to import the data models for each play (using `var_files`), which seems like a waste of processing.